-Professor Maurer’s research focuses on the field of Victorian literature produced throughout the British Isles.
-In The Dispossessed State: Britain, Ireland, and Narratives of Ownership in the Nineteenth Century (Johns Hopkins University Press, 2012), she focuses on literature of the British Isles that narrates Ireland as the site of a unique, culturally specific style of ownership.
-In it, she argues that Irish indigenous ownership had attractions even for the British Victorian culture that countenanced Irish colonization.
+In her book The Dispossessed State: Britain, Ireland, and Narratives of Ownership in the Nineteenth Century (Johns Hopkins University Press, 2012), Professor Maurer examined literature of the British Isles that narrates Ireland as the site of a unique, culturally specific style of ownership.
+In that book, she argues that Irish indigenous ownership had attractions even for the British Victorian culture that countenanced Irish colonization.

 Office: 253 Decio Hall